kosma-hyzoe/zdropy/README.md

 is a little awkward, so I decided to keep it on a separate branch until it's finished (in a demo/alpha version of course).
 If you're curious how I'm doing, please see the branch called `cs50`.

+## UPDATE

+The CS50P phase of this project is done.
+The `main` branch is soon to be merhed with what's going on on `dev`.